JackHamer09/alt-rpc/README.md

 # alt-rpc
-RPC script for AltV Multiplayer, which allows you to make async requests with response data.
+Lightweight RPC script for AltV Multiplayer, which allows you to make async requests with response data.

 * [Installation](#installation)
 * [Examples](#examples)